Segmentation Model Package

 )

 I next instantiate the training and validation DataSet instances with the data augmentations applied to only the training data.
-The DataLoaders are defined using a batch size of 16, which worked on my architecture.
+The DataLoaders are defined using a mini-batch size of 16, which worked on my architecture.
 You may need to change this based on your resources.

 trainDS = SegData(train2, transform=train_transform)